 Operating Cash Flow Ratio = Operating Cash Flow/Current Liabilities

 It signifies the number of times a company can pay off its current liabilities with the cash revenue it generates within a particular time frame.
 It allows analysts to understand the volume of cash flow of a company and the significance it holds with respect to its current liabilities.

-Formula: Debt-to-equity ratio = Total liabilities/Equity of the shareholders.
+Debt-to-equity ratio = Total liabilities/Equity of the shareholder’s.

 A high ratio implies that such a company is relying excessively on borrowed funds which jacks up its fixed obligations and brings down its capability to provide dividends.

-Formula: TD/TA ratio = (Short-term debt + long-term debt)/Total assets
+TD/TA Ratio = (Short-term debt + long-term debt)/Total assets

 It represents to what extent a company is leveraging its financial obligations to fund its growth operations.

 A low ratio implies that a company has a low degree of leverage, i.e. a high reliance on its capital to finance its operations, thus showing a healthy financial structure.

 Ergo, individuals who are looking to invest in equity shares shall assess these ratios to compare different companies and contrast their financial health – solvency and liquidity – before forming an absolute decision.